Working together

 Training for trainees and/or recently qualified healthcare professionals

-We have regular trainees who are recently qualified or are going through early career training who broaden their knowledge and experience by doing a placement at the Hospice, these include:
+We host regular trainees who are recently qualified, or who are going through early career training, so they can broaden their knowledge and experience by doing a placement at the Hospice.
+These include:

-Trainees and recently qualified health professionals wishing to undertake a placement at St Clare Hospice should contact: Sam Haythorpe via Samantha.Haythorpe@stclarehospice.org.uk
+Trainees and recently qualified health professionals wishing to undertake a placement at St Clare Hospice should contact us at education@stclarehospice.org.uk

 Short-term and day placement for healthcare professionals and clinical students